 Engineering drawings are still a big part of an engineer’s job.
 All in all, making them contributes to about 20% of a design engineer’s work time.

 The engineering community is seeing this movement as a new trend.
 But as we all know, taking the whole industry up to a new standard takes a lot of time.
-Thus, if you still outsource your production to manufacturing companies who need drawings, you must know the basics at the very least.
+Thus, if you still outsource your production to manufacturing companies that need drawings, you must know the basics at the very least.

 Leaving room for interpretation creates a situation where your idea may not be executed as planned.
 And there is nobody else to blame but the author.

 So consider this stage of the product development process as an integral part that requires thinking along.
-Keep the thinking in the drawing-room.
+Keep the thinking in the drawing room.